domingosneto03/Tokio/OCP/Module 1/Vectors and Strings/Hangman/README.md

 # Hangman
 Hangman is a game made in Java where two players can challenge each other's capacity of guessing the correct word.
 User interaction is achieved by only using the console.
-The player with most pints wins the game!
+The player with the most points wins the game!

 ![Screenshot 8](screenshots/hangman-v1-sc8.gif)

 ## How to play
-- In PlayervsPlayer mode, the first player gets to choose how many rounds the game will have.
+- In Player vs Player mode, the first player gets to choose how many rounds the game will have.
 - Then the same player chooses the word's difficulty and the second player has to create a word obeying that difficulty.
 - The game begins!
 If the first player guesses the word correctly, gains points according to the difficulty, otherwise the opponent wins 5 points.
-- Turns hange.
+- Turns change.
 After all the rounds, the game finishes and the stats are displayed.

   ![Screenshot 2](screenshots/hangman-v1-sc2.png)
   ![Screenshot 1](screenshots/hangman-v1-sc1.png)